(College of Letters & Science)

 Comparative Literature is a dynamic major whose own self-definition is constantly shifting.
 Once mostly limited to the study of western European literature and its Greco-Roman classical past, today Comparative Literature has become a global interdisciplinary study of literature in original languages and other media (including cinema, television, fine arts, and opera, for example).
 Thus, we can define Comparative Literature as the study of literature and culture across national boundaries and throughout historical time.

 The Program.
 Both the major and the minor programs in Comparative Literature allow students to combine courses in one or more national literature departments with courses in Comparative Literature.
 The introductory course sequence (COM 001 - 004) provides both an overview of ancient to contemporary literature and film and offers intensive practice in analytical thought.
 In addition, any one of the courses in the sequence satisfies the university composition requirement.
-All readings in undergraduate Comparative Literature courses are in English, but majors take
+All readings in undergraduate Comparative Literature courses are in English, but majors take upper division courses in at least one foreign literature in the original language.

 Advising.
 All Comparative Literature majors and minors must consult with their advisor, individually, at least once at the beginning and once at the end of each academic year.